-You can pre-fill all the default and custom fields shown on the payment pages by passing values to them through url parameters.
+You can pre-fill all the default and custom fields shown on the payment pages, or use Paythen templates to create dynamic plans, by passing values to them through url parameters.
 The card number field cannot be pre-filled or sent any values via the URL, for security.

 Pre-filling field values via url parameters can be useful if: